 - In cases against SEPTA, a sudden stop or jerk which causes an injury doesn’t necessarily mean the driver will be liable.
 To the contrary, the plaintiff – upon whom the burden of proof rests – needs to go one step further to prove the existence of “extraordinary” and “unusual” circumstances.

 - “…Nothing short of evidence that the allegedly unusual movement had an extraordinarily disturbing effect upon other passengers, or evidence of an accident, the manner of the occurrence of which or the effect of which upon the injured person inherently establishes the unusual character of the jolt or jerk, will suffice.”

 - The plaintiff must produce evidence proving the stop was so powerful that other passengers also fell or were injured, or, alternately, evidence of an accident whose nature attests to the forcefulness of the stop.
 Anything less is unacceptable.

 - Notably, the jerk and jolt doctrine does not offer protection to SEPTA against claims if the bus is involved in an accident.

-If you were injured on a SEPTA bus, trolley, subway train, or regional rail train, or if you have any questions about Pennsylvania’s jerk and jolt doctrine, please do not hesitate to call SEPTA accident lawyer Brent Wieand at (800) 481-5206 for a free and confidential legal consultation.
-You could be entitled to compensation for your medical bills, property damage, and other expenses.
+If you were injured on a SEPTA bus, trolley, subway train, or regional rail train, or if you have any questions about Pennsylvania’s jerk and jolt doctrine, please do not hesitate to call SEPTA accident lawyer Brent Wieand at (888) 789-3161 for a free and confidential legal consultation.
+You could be entitled to compensation with the legal help of a SEPTA accident lawyer in Philadelphia, PA for your medical bills, property damage, and other expenses.